|

 All it wants is a fair bit of drainage, along with

-I just invented that word myself.
-My apologies to
+think I just invented that word myself.
+My apologies

 It will enjoy full sun to partial shade, but the best

-a bit of a balancing act in this regard, as the Phuket
+It’s a bit of a balancing act in this regard, as the

-sun in the height of the dry season is probably a bit
+Phuket sun in the height of the dry season is probably

-and take a closer look.
-Many plants give displays of
+tracks and take a closer look.
+Many plants give

-color so vivid that you’d almost imagine that they’d
+displays of color so vivid that you’d almost imagine

-been tampered with by some manic painter who had only
+that they’d been tampered with by some manic painter

-DayGlo colors in his paintbox.
-The heliconia and
+who had only DayGlo colors in his paintbox.
+The

-bougainvillea are a couple that stand out here.
+heliconia and bougainvillea are a couple that stand

 Unfortunately, the mussaenda isn’t one of them.
 Walk